canonn-science/EDMC-Canonn/README.md

 # Important

-This plugin is currently only writing to the Canonn API and therefore anything you log may not end up being captured at this current time.
-Use the USS Survey plugin for the time being.
-NB The USS Survey and Canonn survey are not compatible when run together unless you are on the same version
+The USS Survey and EDMC-Canonn are no longer compatible.
+However EDMC-Canonn now writes to the same google sheets as the USS-Survey so if you are using this plugin, then please disable the USS-Survey

 # Features